SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Defining an Application

 To use styles we need to associate the main presenter with an application.
 The class `SpApplication` already has default styles.
 To not redefine all the properties for all the presenters, we can concatenate the default styles \(`SpStyle defaultStyleSheet`\) with our own.
-As said above, the styles are actually STON files that need to be parsed.
+As said above, the styles are STON files that need to be parsed.

 To parse the string into a STON we can use the class `SpStyleVariableSTONReader`.